dromeroc/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome to my website!
 I am a Research Economist at the Financial Research Unit from the Central Bank of Chile.
 I graduated from UPF, Barcelona, in July 2021 (Ph.D.
 Economics).

 ### **What's new**
 - With Alejandra Inzunza, we have been selected for the IDB Mentorship Program 2022 for our